scallops-cloud/nodejs-basic-course/04-project-todo-api-v1/exercises/04-02-todo-add/README.md

 ## Challenges:

+1. Integrate with frontend.
+Try running frontend app in [04-project-todo-api-v1/todo-webapp](../todo-webapp)

+Need to make sure the webapp can connect to the API server.

+- Hint: use `cors` middleware

-1. Question: Why we use POST instead of GET to create a todo?
+2. Question: Why we use POST instead of GET to create a todo?

-2. Question: Where should the error check logic is? app.js or todo.js?
+3. Question: Where should the error check logic is? app.js or todo.js?

-3. Question: Why we need a unique id for each todo?
+4. Question: Why we need a unique id for each todo?

-4. Return the error if the todo title is shorter than 3 characters.
+5. Return the error if the todo title is shorter than 3 characters.